21reed/AUC-sim/DOCS.md

   - an optional “pellet” region at the bottom of the tube
   - a Mass inspector for per-bin diameters and mass fractions

-In short: AUC-sim is a **multi-species finite-volume Lamm solver**, tuned for **nanoparticle DGU / AUC**, that you can poke at interactively in a browser.
+In short: AUC-sim is a multi-species finite-volume Lamm solver, tuned for nanoparticle DGU / AUC, that you can poke at interactively in a browser.

 ---

 ## What this tool does *not* do

 AUC-sim is not SEDFIT, SEDPHAT, or any of the commercial AUC stacks.
-It deliberately does **not** try to be a full data-analysis environment.
+It deliberately does not try to be a full data-analysis environment.

 In particular, it:

-- does **not** fit experimental data or infer parameters from absorbance or scattering scans
+- does not fit experimental data or infer parameters from absorbance or scattering scans
-- does **not** model non-Newtonian behavior; if you are in polymer goo, this does not capture that
+- does not model non-Newtonian behavior; if you are in polymer goo, this does not capture that
-- does **not** simulate detectors (no explicit absorbance, interference or fluorescence channel)
+- does not simulate detectors (no explicit absorbance, interference or fluorescence channel)
-- does **not** include particle–particle interactions or non-dilute effects
+- does not include particle–particle interactions or non-dilute effects
-- does **not** include aggregation, association or dissociation kinetics; bins do not convert into each other
+- does not include aggregation, association or dissociation kinetics; bins do not convert into each other
-- does **not** include binding equilibria or complex formation
+- does not include binding equilibria or complex formation
-- does **not** include rotor bending, radial temperature gradients or detailed rotor mechanics
+- does not include rotor bending, radial temperature gradients or detailed rotor mechanics
-- does **not** handle strongly non-spherical particles beyond “effective radius” hacks
+- does not handle strongly non-spherical particles beyond “effective radius” hacks

-All gradients and size distributions are **user-specified** and idealized.
+All gradients and size distributions are user-specified and idealized.
 The code assumes:

 - dilute samples
 - non-interacting size bins
 - a single solvent mixture per cell

-If you need quantitative fits to real data or regulatory-grade analysis, use a validated AUC package and treat this as a **conceptual and pedagogical companion**.
+If you need quantitative fits to real data or regulatory-grade analysis, use a validated AUC package and treat this as a conceptual and pedagogical companion.

 If you are making plots for a paper, start with SEDFIT or similar and use AUC-sim to sanity-check “if I spin X in gradient Y at rpm Z, does this band motion make sense?”